larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
 - Larus logo and name on silkscreen.
 - Add text to mark default direction of flight on the pcb.
-- Current limiting of GNSS antenna feed with C8542 and https://content.u-blox.com/sites/default/files/ZED-F9P_IntegrationManual_UBX-18010802.pdf page 88
 - Connect shield gnd to RJ45.
 Connect USB with ferrit to GND.
 Remove long shield gnd from pdb edge.
 Provide a shield GND solder point to connect the enclosure.
-- Add one user switch at the pcb edge.
-Check Use-Case ?
 - MS5611 routing not between pins!
 Should there be a handsoldering footprint with long pads?
 - Improve solderability of GNSS ground pads with thermal reliefs.
 - Add mounting holes 4 x  0.8inch distance for sparkfun headers: https://cdn.sparkfun.com/assets/4/a/f/8/9/19895_9DoF_BoardOutline.png

 ## Done
+- DONE: Active current limiting of GNSS antenna feed with C8542 cuircuit taken from https://content.u-blox.com/sites/default/files/ZED-F9P_IntegrationManual_UBX-18010802.pdf
 - DONE: Added a LED to 3.3VA
 - DONE: ESD-diodes at voltage supply input and GNSS antenna.
 - DONE: changed ptc fuse with a suitable current
 - DONE: Change RJ45 CAN pinout so that a real twisted pair is used.
 - DONE: Replace the diodes with a lower forward voltage ones.
 - DONE: Boost Converter to Boost USB Voltage: TPS61170DRVR Inductors: 10uH 1.5A: C340393,